pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 Now the robot will stop only once both bumpers are pressed at the same time (not very useful in this case).

-When the Wait Until block completes, we know that at least one button is pressed.
+When the Wait Until block completes, you know that at least one button is pressed.
 You can use the If-else block introduced previously to find out which one is pressed and decide what to do.
 This is shown in the following example, which makes the robot drive away from objects that it runs into.